 To trade forex currency pairs effectively, one of the first things traders need to learn is how to read a forex chart effectively.
 These charts are graphical representations of your chosen pair's previous and ongoing pricing behaviour.
 The vertical axis on the right of the chart displays the exchange rate, and the horizontal axis represents time.
 You may adjust the timeframe as you choose.
 Popular timeframes are Daily, Hourly, 4-Hours, 15 minutes, and even Weekly.

 For example, let's choose the minor pair of the Canadian Dollar versus the Japanese Yen, depicted as CAD/JPY.
 The first currency listed, CAD in this example, is always known as the "Base" currency, and the second 3-letter code, JPY in this case, is known as the "Counter" currency.
 The price on the right axis depicts the amount of Counter currency that can be purchased with one unit of the Base currency.
-An example of a forex chart for the CAD/JPY pairing, courtesy of eToro, is presented below:
+An example of a forex chart for the CAD/JPY pairing is presented below:

 There are three ways pricing information is displayed on a live forex chart.
 During a specific time period, it is important to know the opening price, the closing price, and the high and low for the period.
 One method for presenting this data involves "Candlesticks", as depicted in the above chart, where the "bar" reflects opening and closing values, and the "wicks", high and low values.
 A green candle indicates that prices rose for the period, and red indicates a decline.